 Circle Dance in Dementia, established and run by Kath Kershaw and Cynthia Heymanson since September 2008, have provided over 90 training days around the country, training over 1000 staff from a range of care provision in Homes, Day Centres, Community Groups, Local Authorities and the NHS, and community musicians and dancers.

-On October 1st 2013 the Circle Dance in Dementia training and project is moving to be under the management of Dementia Pathfinders Community Interest Company, which provides a range of dementia training.
+In October 2013 the Circle Dance in Dementia training and project moved to be under the management of Dementia Pathfinders Community Interest Company, which provides a range of dementia training.

 Dementia Pathfinders will promote and deliver the Circle Dance in Dementia training programme as designed by Cynthia and Kath.
-Kath will continue in her role as lead trainer/facilitator and will deliver training programmes in the North of England.
-Both Cynthia and Kath will retain an advisory role and support Dementia Pathfinders to promote and develop the programme.
+Kath continues in her role as lead trainer/facilitator and will deliver training programmes in the North of England.
+Both Cynthia and Kath are retaining an advisory role and support Dementia Pathfinders to promote and develop the programme.

 What is Circle Dancing?